Methode Electronics (NYSE:MEI) Updates FY 2022 Earnings Guidance

-Methode Electronics (NYSE:MEI – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
+Methode Electronics (NYSE:MEI – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $2.68-$2.72 for the period, compared to the consensus earnings per share estimate of $3.08.
 The company issued revenue guidance of $1.16 billion-$1.16 billion, compared to the consensus revenue estimate of $1.17 billion.
 Methode Electronics also updated its FY 2023 guidance to $2.70-$3.10 EPS.

-The company also recently declared a quarterly dividend, which was paid on Friday, April 29th.
-Investors of record on Thursday, April 14th were given a dividend of $0.14 per share.
-This represents a $0.56 annualized dividend and a dividend yield of 1.32%.
-The ex-dividend date was Wednesday, April 13th.
-Methode Electronics’s dividend payout ratio (DPR) is currently 18.24%.
+Several brokerages have issued reports on MEI.
+Robert W. Baird cut their price objective on shares of Methode Electronics from $46.00 to $42.00 and set a neutral rating for the company in a research report on Wednesday, June 15th.
+StockNews.com downgraded shares of Methode Electronics from a buy rating to a hold rating in a research report on Wednesday, June 15th.

-Several institutional investors have recently modified their holdings of the company.
-Jane Street Group LLC purchased a new position in shares of Methode Electronics during the 1st quarter worth $1,342,000.
-Earnest Partners LLC purchased a new position in shares of Methode Electronics during the 1st quarter worth $10,867,000.
-Captrust Financial Advisors lifted its stake in shares of Methode Electronics by 29.5% during the 1st quarter.
-Captrust Financial Advisors now owns 3,824 shares of the electronics maker’s stock valued at $165,000 after buying an additional 870 shares in the last quarter.
-State Street Corp lifted its stake in shares of Methode Electronics by 0.9% during the 1st quarter.
-State Street Corp now owns 1,346,029 shares of the electronics maker’s stock valued at $58,216,000 after buying an additional 12,312 shares in the last quarter.
-Finally, Vident Investment Advisory LLC lifted its stake in shares of Methode Electronics by 17.2% during the 1st quarter.
-Vident Investment Advisory LLC now owns 30,959 shares of the electronics maker’s stock valued at $1,338,000 after buying an additional 4,552 shares in the last quarter.
-Institutional investors and hedge funds own 95.41% of the company’s stock.
+A number of large investors have recently made changes to their positions in the stock.
+Earnest Partners LLC bought a new stake in shares of Methode Electronics during the first quarter worth $10,867,000.
+BlackRock Inc. grew its stake in shares of Methode Electronics by 1.9% during the fourth quarter.
+BlackRock Inc. now owns 6,125,706 shares of the electronics maker’s stock worth $301,202,000 after buying an additional 116,248 shares during the last quarter.
+Goldman Sachs Group Inc. grew its stake in shares of Methode Electronics by 145.6% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 93,490 shares of the electronics maker’s stock worth $4,597,000 after buying an additional 55,423 shares during the last quarter.
+Morgan Stanley grew its stake in shares of Methode Electronics by 32.1% during the third quarter.
+Morgan Stanley now owns 219,503 shares of the electronics maker’s stock worth $9,230,000 after buying an additional 53,329 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP grew its stake in shares of Methode Electronics by 2.3% during the first quarter.
+Dimensional Fund Advisors LP now owns 2,026,836 shares of the electronics maker’s stock worth $87,660,000 after buying an additional 46,480 shares during the last quarter.
+95.41% of the stock is currently owned by institutional investors and hedge funds.

 About Methode Electronics (Get Rating)